department-of-veterans-affairs/vagov-content/pages/careers-employment/education-and-career-counseling.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Educational And Career Counseling (Chapter 36)
+title: Educational And Career Counseling (VA Chapter 36)
-heading: Educational and Career Counseling (Chapter 36)
+heading: Educational and Career Counseling (VA Chapter 36)
 display_title: Educational and Career Counseling
+description: Find out how to apply for VA Chapter 36 benefits to get free Veteran educational and career (or vocational) counseling services.
+You may be eligible if you're leaving active service soon, if you've been discharged within the past year, or if you're the dependent of a Veteran.
+keywords: va chapter 36, vocational counseling, veteran career counseling services, career counseling for veterans
 plainlanguage: 11-28-16 certified in compliance with the Plain Writing Act
 concurrence: incomplete
 order: 4